 •How you define the real address.

-–Network object NAT—You define NAT as a parameter for a network object; the network object definition itself provides the real address.
-This method lets you easily add NAT to network objects.
-The objects can also be used in other parts of your configuration, for example, for access rules or even in twice NAT rules.
+–Network object NAT—You define NAT as a parameter for a network object.
+A network object names an IP host, range, or subnet so you can then use the object in configuration instead of the actual IP addresses.
+The network object IP address serves as the real address.
+This method lets you easily add NAT to network objects that might already be used in other parts of your configuration.

 –Twice NAT—You identify a network object or network object group for both the real and mapped addresses.
 In this case, NAT is not a parameter of the network object; the network object or group is a parameter of the NAT configuration.
 The ability to use a network object group for the real address means that twice NAT is more scalable.

 •How source and destination NAT is implemented.